tiborsimon/simple-input-parser/README.md

 There is an even shorter form that is called _Flag mode_ which receives only the keys and returns a boolean array based on the keys the user passes in.

+And here comes the best part:

+#### Simple Input Parser supports all its modes simultaneously by calling only one API function inside your function!

 Don't hesitate to try it out.